Guidance on the assessment of iMCD for pathologists

 CDCN, Castleman Disease Collaborative Network; iMCD, idiopathic Multicentric Castleman Disease.

-This tool has been funded and produced by EUSA Pharma.
+This tool has been funded and produced by Recordati.
 All images have been provided by an international panel of expert pathologists.

 The concept, functionality and expert guidance found within this tool has also been developed with the support of expert pathologists.